*Certified candidates will be sent a link to self-schedule their time for the Entry Level Assessment at a later date.

 Must not have any misdemeanor convictions for Domestic Violence unless the conviction has been expunged or set aside, with the exception of those who have as a condition of pardon, expungement or restoration of civil rights, been expressly barred from possessing or receiving firearms.

-Any Police Recruit applicant who, 3 years or less prior to the date of the written examination, has ever illegally possessed, knowingly used, sold, or distributed any “controlled substance” or abused, sold, or distributed a “dangerous drug” as defined by State of Ohio law may be disqualified.
+Any Police Recruit applicant who, 3 years or less prior to the date of the entry-level assessment, has ever illegally possessed, knowingly used, sold, or distributed any “controlled substance” or abused, sold, or distributed a “dangerous drug” as defined by State of Ohio law may be disqualified.

 Must be able to meet any and all Ohio Administrative Code or Ohio Revised Code provisions that govern the ability to attend Ohio Peace Officer Training Academy courses and the ability to possess or receive firearms.

-Tattoos: Any visible tattoo that is deemed offensive, profane, or objectionable shall be covered while in uniform or performing any police related duty or function.
-Neck or tattoos on the back of the head must not be visible from the front and must have the ability to be covered.
-All tattoos meeting the above criteria will be examined for approval on a case by case basis.
-Facial tattoos are prohibited on all sworn officers.
+Tattoos: Any visible tattoo that is deemed offensive, profane, or objectionable shall be covered while performing any police related duty or function.
+Facial, head, and/or neck tattoos are prohibited on all sworn officers.

 Body piercing: No body piercing can be worn where they will be visible to the public.
 No gauge earrings are permitted.